They are not victims of Super Typhoon Yolanda (international codename Haiyan); they are survivors.

 “Basta’t sama-sama kami ng pamilya ko, magiging masaya ang Pasko at Bagong Taon.
-Mahirap man ang sitwasyon namin ngayon, makakabangon din kami basta magkakasama kami [As long as we are together as a family, our Christmas and New Year will be happy.
-Even if our situation is difficult we will be able to rise above this as long as we are together],” said Gacos, who is grateful for the chance to spend another yuletide season with his family.
+Mahirap man ang sitwasyon namin ngayon, makakabangon din kami basta magkakasama kami [A[As long as we are together as a family, our Christmas and New Year will be happy.
+Even if our situation is difficult we will be able to rise above this as long as we are together] said Gacos, who is grateful for the chance to spend another yuletide season with his family.

 With the help and concern of their fellow Filipinos and the rest of the world, Yolanda’s survivors, with their inextinguishable spirit, are indeed determined to look forward to the New Year and their second chance at life.
 They are truly champions and The Sunday Times Magazine salutes them.